 The huge advantage, in my opinion, that comes with the anonymity of being behind a camera is that I can scan the room at an event with a long lens and find honest moments that are happening.
 A smile.
 A laugh.
 A handshake.
 A toast.
 If I were to pull together a group of people and have them clink their drinking glasses on cue it would remove a bit of the authenticity.
 The photograph could still turn out great, but capturing it as it happens saves myself and event attendees time.

 Candids are of course also a great way of capturing true, raw emotion in an unobtrusive way.
 If you have never done a search for great emotional images from weddings or celebrations, you will be blown away at some of the wonderful photographs that have been captured over time.

-Another extremely useful reason I love candid photography is that capturing a great image of a public speaker is one of the harder things to do.
-When people talk their mouths are moving constantly and their head and line of sight is also frequently changing.
+Another extremely useful reason I love candid photography is that capturing a great image of a public speaker is one of the hardest things to do.
+When people talk, their mouths are moving constantly and their head and line of sight is also frequently changing.
 It is a dreadful feeling to not come out with a “keeper” or “deliverable” image in that scenario.